After years of nonstop entertainment, Stages Theatre has closed due to the COVID-19 pandemic.

 They have provided a variety of theatre entertainment from Broadway musicals, late-night sketch comedy shows, classic comedy, and even original works.

-The theatre is run by volunteers usually from college or school and by the Board of Directors.
+The theatre is run by volunteers usually from local colleges or school and by its board of directors.

 “We have worked really diligently to include the local community in working at our space and being a really big part of what made Stages stick around for so long,” said board president, Patti Cumby.